2600hz/kazoo5/doc/kazoocon/realtime_events2016.md

 ## Webhooks

--   Simple HTTP request is sent from Kazoo to your server
+-   Simple HTTP request is sent from {% BRAND_NAME %} to your server
     -   Respond with 200 only (auto-disabled otherwise)
     -   If possible, relay data to separate process for use
 -   Update rows in a database or spreadsheet